panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 `setTimeout(..., 0)` is called before `Promise.resolve(true).then(...)`.
 However, `'Resolved!'` is still logged before `'Timed out!'`.

 The experiment has demonstrated that an immediately resolved promise is processed before an immediate timeout.
-The big question is... *why does it happen?*
+The big question is... *why?*

-## 2. Looking at the event loop
+## 2. The event loop

-What's related to the asynchronous JavaScript can be answered by investigating the event loop behavior.
-The question asked above can be found in how event loop processes promises and `setTimeout()`.
+The questions related to asynchronous JavaScript can be answered by investigating the event loop.

-JavaScript is single-threaded.
-At any point in time, JavaScript executes only one function.

 Let's recall the main components of how asynchronous JavaScript works.

+*Note: if you aren't familiar with the event loop, I recommend watching this [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) before reading further.*

 ![Event Loop Empty](./images/Selection_019.png)

 *The call stack* is a LIFO (Last In, First Out) structure that stores the execution context created during the code execution.
 In simple words, the call stack executes the functions.

-*Web APIs* is the place the async operations (fetch requests, timers) with their callbacks are waiting to complete.
+*Web APIs* is the place the async operations (fetch requests, promises, timers) with their callbacks are waiting to complete.

 *The task queue* is a queue structure (First In, First Out) that holds the callbacks of async operations that are waiting to be executed.
-For example, the callbacks of a timed out `setTimeot()` or a click DOM event handler that are ready to be executed are enqueued in the task queue.
+For example, the callbacks of a timed out `setTimeout()` or a clicked button event handler &mdash; waiting to be executed &mdash; are enqueued in the task queue.

-*The job queue* is a queue structure (First In, First Out) that holds the callbacks of async operations that are waiting to be executed.
+*The job queue* is a queue structure (First In, First Out) that holds the callbacks of promises that are waiting to be executed.
 For example, the resolve or reject callbacks of a fulfilled promise are enqueued in the job queue.

 Finally, *the event loop* permanently monitors whether the call stack is empty.
-If the call stack is empty, the event loop looks into the job queue and then into the task queue to see if there’s any pending callback waiting to be executed.
+If the call stack is empty, the event loop looks into the job queue or task queue to see if there’s any pending callback waiting to be executed.

-To get a good understanding of the event loop, I recommend watching this [video](https://www.youtube.com/watch?v=8aGhZQkoFbQ).

 ## 3. Job queue vs task queue

-Let's look again at the experiment and try to analyze it from an event loop perspective.
-I'll make a step by step analysis of the code execution:
+Let's look again at the experiment and analyze it from an event loop perspective.
+I'll make a step by step analysis of the code execution.

 A) The call stack executes `setTimeout(..., 0)` and *schedules* a timer: